 Livingston, The saints enjoyed a visit by Oswald MacLeod on October 1.
 Special children’s meetings were planned for October 13 through November 10.

-Midland Park, The conference was well attended and very helpful ministry was given by David Alves, Oswald MacLeod, Murray McCandless, Jonathan Procopio and John Stubbs.
+Midland Park, The conference was well attended and very helpful ministry was given by Oswald MacLeod, Murray McCandless, Jonathan Procopio and John Stubbs.
 After the conference, brother Stubbs remained for two nights of encouraging ministry.
 Please pray for gospel meetings starting on November 10 with Albert Hull and Dale Vitale.

 Terryville, Two young men obeyed the Lord in baptism on September 15.